 Number of Members on Joint Committees, Library, Refreshment Rooms, and Parliament Buildings.
-9. At the commencement of each Session there shall be appointed by each House a Committee of five Members respectively to constitute a Joint Committee to manage the Library; another Committee of five Members of each House respectively to constitute a Joint Committee for the management of the Refreshment Rooms \; another Committee of five Members of each House respectively to constitute a Joint Committee for the management and superintendence of the Parliament Buildings\; and three Members shall form a quorum of each of the said Committees.
-No quorum of any Joint Committee shall consist exclusively of Members of the Legislative Council or of Members of the Legislative Assembly.
+9. At the commencement of each Session there shall be appointed by each House a Committee of five Members respectively to constitute a Joint Committee to manage the Library; another Committee of five Members of each House respectively to constitute a Joint Committee for the management of the Refreshment Rooms ; another Committee of five Members of each House respectively to constitute a Joint Committee for the management and superintendence of the Parliament Buildings; and three Members shall form a quorum of each of the said Committee shall form a quorum of each of the said Committee shall

-\See Act No. 8734, s.
+^{}See Act No. 8750, s.
 52 for current provision.